ego-lay-atman-bay/audioman/README.md

 # audioman
-Python library for manipulating audio files.
+Lightweight Python library for manipulating audio files.
 This can be used for editing audio, or tagging audio.

 ## Installation